Getting a Simple Application Into BuildMaster

 At a high level, BuildMaster basically works by promoting builds through environments in the order specified by a workflow until they are successfully promoted to the final environment where both the build and release become deployed.
 When the build is promoted to an environment, its deployment plan steps (known as actions) will be executed in order.

 With the source control integration in place, we can begin creating a deployment plan for the first environment (Integration by default).
 Select the "Accounts" application from the application dropdown to return to the application overview page and select "Deployment Plans" from the menu.
-The "Create Initial Workflows and Set-up Release" option for the application provided a skeleton plan that can be utilized for most deploys.
+The Standard Application template for the application provided a skeleton plan that can be utilized for most builds and deployments.
 Note that some steps may not be relevant in your particular case, such as if you're deploying an ASP.NET (such as the Accounts one), HTML or PHP website, it won't need a "Build Website" step.
+These skeleton groups can be edited or deleted as necessary for your own applications.

 For our first step we'll click the Add Action button for the first action group: